 Hart Main Street has launched a Downtown Hart Street Light Banner project to dress up the streets of downtown with our art and our history.

 Working in partnership with the Hart Public Schools, and to promote organizations holding events in Hart, over 40 banners will be hung throughout downtown advertising local events, and the student’s art depicting that they “Love Hart Because...”, the theme chosen by our banner committee for their art work.

 The banners have been generously sponsored by many of the area businesses and organizations as part of the sponsorship package for the Hart Main Street annual campaign, with sponsors labeled on each banner.
 A visit downtown this summer will be an enjoyable walking tour of art and history!

-This years race will start at 8am with the One Mile Youth run, followed by the 5K hand cycling, then the walk and run.
-The course will take racers from Hart Commons West to 72nd Ave., then South to the Hart Public School Campus.
-After racing through the school, the course will head South down Water St. to the bike trail, exiting at Enterprise Dr. then back to South State St. heading North to finish back at Hart Commons.
+This years race started at 8am with the One Mile Youth run, followed by the 5K hand cycling, then the walk and run.
+The course took racers from Hart Commons West to 72nd Ave., then South to the Hart Public School Campus.
+After racing through the school, the course will head South down Water St. to the bike trail, exiting at Enterprise Dr. then back to South State St. heading North and finishing back at Hart Commons.

-Last years winners in the hand cycle division sponsored by Fusion Medical of Essexville Michigan, were Matthew Chaffee of Grand Rapids with the time 9:22.2, Steve Chapman of Traverse City, 9:23.4, and Nicholas Nieboer of Kalamazoo, 9:28.0.
+This years winners in the hand cycle division sponsored by Fusion Medical of Essexville Michigan, were Matthew Chaffee of Grand Rapids with the time 8:42.0, Steve Chapman of Traverse City, 9:06.4, and Nicholas Nieboer of Kalamazoo, 9:51.5.

-Top 5k runners were Hunter Tubbs of Hart for the male division with the time 17:15.6, and top female winner Sarah Pioli of Shelby came in at 23:25.6.
+Top 5k runners were Conor Somers of Fremont MI for the male division with the time 16:44.4, and top female winner Camille Wadal of Grandville MI came in at 26:53.2.
 The top three finishers in each age group were awarded medals.

-Race organizers look forward to inviting race participants and spectators to join in the Memorial Day festivities following the race, May 27, 2019 including the Memorial Day parade and ceremony at the Hart Cemetery.
-Many thanks goes to all the race organizers, volunteers, the Ham Radio Club, Hart DPW, the many sponsors who helped make the race possible, and the participants!
+Many thanks goes to all the race organizers, volunteers, Hart Police and DPW, race starter Harvey Weaver, the many sponsors who helped make the race possible, and the participants!